These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 Botanical Name: Catharanthus roseus

-Also known as the Vinca rosea, this variety of Periwinkle, the Madagascar periwinkle, generally showcases small five-petalled blooms in pink and white alongside attractive, lush green foliage.
+Also known as the Vinca rosea, this variety of Periwinkle, commonly referred to as the Madagascar periwinkle, typically features small, five-petalled blooms in pink and white, alongside attractive, lush green foliage.
 It blooms from summer up to the first frost and tolerates droughts quite well, making it suitable for arid climates.

 5. Plumeria